 Recycling companies may pay you a small amount for your water heater, just offer to remove an old water heater away for free, or may even charge you based on your location.
 However, if you don’t have the means to take a water heater to a scrap yard, this can be the best option.

-It’s not uncommon for a water heater to weigh as much as 100 pounds, so you may find it worthwhile to take the effort to scrap your water heater.
+How much can you get for a scrap water heater?
+The average price for scrapping a water heater is $7 to $30.
+It’s not uncommon for a water heater to weigh as much as 150 pounds, so you may find it worthwhile to take the effort to scrap your water heater.
 There are many more valuable components in a water heater that, if removed, may raise the average price you can get for scrapping a water heater.
 Scrapping your old water heater may prove to be an easy way to make a few bucks!
+Want to scrap more things?
+Here’s how much you’ll earn by pulling the copper out of refrigerator compressor.